Beware the Jabberwock, my son!Lewis Carroll

 The frumious Bandersnatch!

 This is the second post in our six-part series about hammers to use with our chisels.
 As with all the tool-related articles we publish, this one is based on past communications with, and in response to direct questions from, our Beloved Customers.
-We hope that not only our Beloved Customers (may the hair on their toes never fall out) but our Gentle Readers too may gain something from these articles.
+Your humble servant hopes that not only Beloved Customers (may the hair on their toes never fall out) but Gentle Readers too may gain something from these articles.

 In the previous post in this series we looked at the Japanese gennou hammer with its two faces: one domed and the other flat.
 In this post we will examine these two styles of hammer faces in more detail.
 We will leave waffle-faces to the Belgians for now.